morph-kgc/morph-kgc/docs/documentation.md

 ### Data Sources

 One data source section should be included in the **[INI file](https://en.wikipedia.org/wiki/INI_file)** for each data source to be materialized.
-The properties in the data source section vary depending on the data source type (relational database or data file).
+The properties in the data source section vary depending on the data source type (relational database or data file). **Remote mapping** files are supported.

 {==